clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/community/conduct.rst

 * Advocating for, or encouraging, any of the above behavior.
 * Repeated harassment of others.
 In general, if someone asks you to stop, then stop.

+Violations to any of the points above will lead to a thorough investigation and review by the project leadership, who will determine the appropriate sanction.

 .. note::
    Portions of the |CL| code of conduct are derived from the code of conduct